YuweiYin/SeckexYin/content/authors/yuweiyin/_index.md

     url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest lies in natural language understanding & generation, multilingual NLP, and interpretable NLP.
+bio: Researcher in Machine Learning & Natural Language Processing

 # Interests to show in About widget
 interests:
   - Computational Linguistics
-  - Multilinguality and Translation
+  - Multilingual Translation
   - Multimodal Machine Learning
   # - Interpretability for NLP